 - 6 tablespoons plant-based butter, melted

-- Streusel Topping: In a medium-sized bowl, whisk together flour, brown sugar, sugar, cinnamon, and salt.
-Add the melted butter and mix with a wooden spoon.
-The mixture will be thick.
-Sprinkle the topping over the apples.1 cup all-purpose flour, ½ cup brown sugar, packed, ⅓ cup sugar, 1 teaspoon ground cinnamon, ½ teaspoon salt, 6 tablespoons plant-based butter, melted, ¼ cup chopped hazelnuts or walnuts for an extra crunch (optional)
+- Step Three: Create the Streusel Topping1.
+Whisk together flour, brown sugar, granulated sugar, ground cinnamon, and a pinch of salt in a separate medium-sized bowl.2.
+Pour the melted butter into the dry mixture and stir it in using a wooden spoon to create the topping.¼ teaspoon nutmeg (optional), 1 cup all-purpose flour, ½ cup brown sugar, packed, ⅓ cup granulated white sugar, 1 teaspoon ground cinnamon, ½ teaspoon salt, 6 tablespoons plant-based butter, melted